vgmstream/vgmstream/README.md

 - .adx: .adxkey (derived 6 byte key, in start/mult/add format)
 - .ahx: .ahxkey (derived 6 byte key, in start/mult/add format)
 - .hca: .hcakey (8 byte decryption key, a 64-bit number)
+  - May be followed by 2 byte AWB derivation value for newer HCA
 - .fsb: .fsbkey (decryption key, in hex)

 The key file can be ".(ext)key" (for the whole folder), or "(name).(ext)key"